Marshall-Kesti/marshallkesti.github.io/index.md

 ## _Insurance Analysis_ Project
 ### Description

 In this personal project I analyzed the data set _insurance.csv_ which I found on Kaggle from the user Alexis Cook.
 The purpose of this analysis was to discover if the following claims were correct or incorrect: older people pay more for health insurance compared to younger individuals, older people have a higher BMI(Body Mass Index) causing their health insurance to be more, and on average the number of older individuals that smoke is greater than younger people.

+#### DISCLAIMER

+While this is a personal project, the sample size amongst the ages represented in the data set _insurance.csv_ is not consistent amongst each group.
+The findings below are accurate pertaining to this data but do not represent the population as a whole.

 ### Process